Asplenia

 Prognosis

 The prognosis of asplenia is poor if left unrecognized, as patients will be at higher risk of infection without proper vaccination.
-Antibiotic prophylaxis and vaccinations are the recommended management in many asplenic patients and those with acquired immunodeficiency and asplenia.[10]
+Antibiotic prophylaxis and vaccinations are the recommended management modalities in many patients who are asplenic and those with acquired immunodeficiency and asplenia.[10]
 As noted, patients who do not receive immunizations are at high risk of severe bacterial infection, sepsis, septic shock, and death.
 One case report by Huebner and colleagues provides evidence of the poor prognosis in asplenic patients who succumb to infection despite receiving standard medical care.
 This case described a 45-year-old man with a history of splenectomy during childhood who presented with high fevers.
-He was found to have pneumococcal meningitis and was appropriately started on antibiotics and fluid resuscitation, though unfortunately his clinical status deteriorated quickly, and was pronounced dead from sepsis.[6]
+He was found to have pneumococcal meningitis and was appropriately started on antibiotics and fluid resuscitation, though unfortunately, his clinical status deteriorated quickly, and he was pronounced dead from sepsis.[6]
 Many such illustrative cases and case series are reported in the medical literature.

 Complications

 The most common medical complication in asplenic patients is an overwhelming post-splenectomy infection (OPSI).
-As noted, asplenic patients are at higher risk of infection with encapsulated microorganisms (e.g., streptococcal pneumonia).
+As noted, asplenic patients are at higher risk of infection with encapsulated microorganisms (eg, streptococcal pneumonia).
 According to Kirkineska and colleagues, OPSI results in massive bacteremia caused by encapsulated microorganisms.
-The primary source of infection is not commonly identified, there is a short prodromal phase, and septic shock occasionally associated with disseminated intravascular coagulopathy (DIC) can occur.
+The primary source of infection is not commonly identified; there is a short prodromal phase and septic shock occasionally associated with disseminated intravascular coagulopathy (DIC) can occur.
 Up to 60% to 70% mortality rate has been observed in patients with OPSI if not appropriately managed.[10]

-The white pulp of the spleen has both T-cell and B-cell compartments which help with adaptive immunity and antibody production.
-The spleen provides the largest B cells which help in the humoral immune response.[15]
-The lack of memory B cells in the asplenic patient causes severe illness compared to the general population.
+In a normal functioning spleen, the red pulp filters blood and removes old red blood cells; it causes phagocytosis of infected erythrocytes, which helps to form a defense against intraerythrocytic parasites.[15]
+Parasitic infections such as babesiosis and malaria are common in patients with asplenia due to loss of phagocytosis.
+The white pulp of the spleen has both T-cell and B-cell compartments, which help with adaptive immunity and antibody production.
+The spleen provides the largest B cells, which help in the humoral immune response.[15]
+The lack of memory B cells in the asplenic individual causes severe illness compared to the general population.
+Because the spleen functions as a reservoir for non-circulation and undifferentiated monocytes, splenectomy causes a lack of this reserve.
+According to Swirski et al, these undifferentiated monocytes stored in clusters in the red pulp, respond to myocardial injury and help in wound healing.[16]

 Apart from its role in immunity, the spleen also has a role in vascular and thrombotic complications.
-Vascular complications were also observed mostly in patients with hematologic diseases like beta-thalassemia.
-In a survey done by Taher et al., they found that in patients with asplenia due to beta-thalassemia, the prevalence of thrombotic events was 1.65%.[17]
+Vascular complications were also observed, mostly in patients with hematologic diseases like beta-thalassemia.
+In a survey done by Taher et al, they found that in patients with asplenia due to beta-thalassemia, the prevalence of thrombotic events was 1.65%.[17]
 There have also been increased incidences of stroke, myocardial infarction, and CAD in these patients.[18]
 These vascular complications could be due to chronic inflammation and dysfunction of the endothelium.
 The destruction of the endothelial lining could lead to platelet activation and thrombosis.[15]

 Due to the risk of thrombosis in patients with asplenia, another complication reported is pulmonary hypertension.
 According to Hoeper et al., the incidence of pulmonary hypertension in patients with asplenia is 8% to 11.5%, and numbers are even higher in patients with hemoglobinopathies.[15]
 In patients with sickle cell or beta-thalassemia, the incidence could be as high as 30%.[19]
+Patients also can develop adrenal hemorrhage, also known as Waterhouse-Friedrichsen syndrome, and purpura fulminans.[20]
+These two conditions require a high index of suspicion by the treating clinician.
+Early recognition and management are critical to avoid morbidity and mortality.

 Deterrence and Patient Education